Turquoise blue waters, epic ridgelines, dolphins, and fluffy sand beaches are just some of the things waiting for you on your trip to Kauai, Hawaii!

 And trust me, there’s a LOT waiting for you on this island paradise.

-That’s why in this post, we’ll be covering a complete list of the best Kauai adventures so that you can have the trip of a lifetime.
+That’s why in this post, we’ll be covering a complete list of the best Kauai adventures so that you can have the Kauai itinerary of a lifetime.

 I’ll be giving you a map to use too.
 But to make this post easier for you to read, I’ve divided your adventures by “shores”: North, South, East, West.